mtimmin65/engineering-notebook/README.md

 ### Reflection

-This assignment was difficult because I had to figure out how to use the revolve tool and a lot of fillets and interlocking peices.
+This assignment was difficult because I had to figure out how to use the revolve tool. a lot of fillets and interlocking peices.

 ## Wheels and Bearings